timyhac/DevExtremeFilterBuilder/README.md

 ## Register a custom condition operator

+Within a condtion expression there are three elements:
+1. The object property
+2. The operator
+3. The parameter

 DevExtreme Filter Builder supports the ability to define your own operators.
 For example, the anyof operator which checks that `Category` is any of the provided values.